aws/aws-eks-best-practices/content/networking/sgpp/index.md

+!!! info "We've Moved to the AWS Docs! 🚀"
+    This content has been updated and relocated to improve your experience.
+    Please visit our new site for the latest version:
+    [AWS EKS Best Practices Guide](https://docs.aws.amazon.com/eks/latest/best-practices/sgpp.html) on the AWS Docs

+    Bookmarks and links will continue to work, but we recommend updating them for faster access in the future.

+---

 # Security Groups Per Pod

 An AWS security group acts as a virtual firewall for EC2 instances to control inbound and outbound traffic.
 By default, the Amazon VPC CNI will use security groups associated with the primary ENI on the node.
 More specifically, every ENI associated with the instance will have the same EC2 Security Groups.
 Thus, every Pod on a node shares the same security groups as the node it runs on.